+Hi, loves!
+Emma here.
 Are you newly engaged and wondering how to plan an engagement party?
 Or do you know a newly engaged bride-to-be who would love an engagement party of her own?
-If you are curious about who plans an engagement party, where it is held, and when to have the engagement party, you’ve come to the right place.
-Today we’re talking about planning an engagement party, right down to what the bride should wear!
-Let’s get started…
+You’ve come to the right place.

 An engagement party is not a requirement; not all couples have an engagement party and you’re not expected to.
 However, an engagement party is a fun way to celebrate a couple’s engagement and get families and friends all together to meet and mingle before the nuptials.

 Planning an engagement party is pretty easy, really!
 Think of it as a small intimate party with the couple’s closest friends and family members.
-Throw in some cute invitations, festive engagement party decorations, take-home favors (these are perfect), add food and drinks, and your engagement party will be spectacular.
+Throw in some cute invitations, take-home favors (these are perfect), add food and drinks, and your engagement party will be spectacular.

 Traditionally, the bride’s parents or groom’s parents host an engagement party (but they can co-host the event, too).
 For a more informal engagement party, friends or relatives can throw an engagement party for a couple, but it is encouraged to wait until after the official formal engagement party to do so.
 The couple can host their own engagement party, if they prefer.
 There are no rules!